-Plagiarism is defined as copying or using in substantially the same form materials prepared by others without acknowledging the source of the material or identifying the author and publisher of such material.
-Teams can read existing research on the GICs sectors and individual companies, but all analysis should be their own; they may not copy analysis (i.e., plagiarize) from another source.
+Plagiarism is defined as copying or using in the same form materials prepared by others without acknowledging the material's source or identifying the author and publisher of such material.
+Teams can read existing research on the GICS sectors and individual companies, but all analysis should be their own; they may not copy analysis (i.e., plagiarize) from another source.